 Origin of night owl

-Examples from the Web for night-owl
+Example sentences from the Web for night owl

 Idioms and Phrases with night owl

 A person who habitually stays up late and is active at night, as in You can call her after midnight, for she's a night owl.
 This colloquial term, originally used in the late 1500s for an owl that is active at night, was transferred to nocturnal human beings in the mid-1800s.